 4.1 Robustness to the separability assumption

-In this section, we provide a robustness analysis to the separability assumption of country-good fixed effects, that considers (following so Irarrazabal et al., 2015) that both the ad-valorem and the additive costs are separable between the origin country (i) and the product (s(k)) dimensions.
-That is, we relax Equations (3) and (4) to rather model tis(k) and tis(k) (on a yearly/transport mode basis).
-Yet, this comes at the cost of having to estimate a much larger number of fixed effects (for approximatively 200 countries of origin and 200 sectors at the 3-digit level, this means estimating 40,000 versus 400 fixed effects, per year and per transport mode), making the estimation (all the more given our non-linear setting) intractable in practice.
+In this section, we provide a robustness analysis to the separability assumption of country-good fixed effects, which considers (following Irarrazabal et al., 2015) that both the ad-valorem and the additive costs are separable between the origin country (i) and the product (s(k)) dimensions.
+That is, we relax Equations (3) and (4) to model tis(k) and tis(k) (on a yearly/transport mode basis).
+Yet, this comes at the cost of having to estimate a much larger number of fixed effects (for approx. 200 countries of origin and 200 sectors at the 3-digit level, this means estimating 40,000 versus 400 fixed effects, per year and per transport mode), making the estimation (all the more given our non-linear setting) intractable in practice.
 This drives us to conduct the analysis on a sub-sample of trade flows, upon which two estimations are conducted (for every year and each transport mode): with the separability assumption (Equations (3) and (4) hold, our baseline case) and without.
 For each year and transport mode, we select the countries (i) and the products (at the 3-digit level, s(k)) that constitute 80% of the total value of trade flows.
-Table 2 reports a summary of the results, considering the average estimated values over the period (by transport mode).
+Table 2 shows a summary of the results, considering the average estimated values over the period (by transport mode).

-Table 2: Robustness to the separability assumption (Average over the period) - restricted sample
+Table 2: Robustness to the separability assumption (average over the period) – restricted sample